 In order to raise the funds your SBHC will need, you will cast your net broadly - to foundations, state sources, and even local civic organizations.
 The following list contains potential funding sources.
-Sample grant proposals are available though www.nasbhc.org.
+Sample grant proposals are available at: www.sbh4all.org.